AndrewSRea/My_Learning_Port/Bootstrap/Forms/Layout/README.md

 Since Bootstrap applies `display: block` and `width: 100%` to almost all of its form controls, forms will, by default, stack vertically.
 Additional classes can be used to vary this layout on a per-form basis.

-### Utilities
+## Utilities

-[Margin utilities]() <!-- link to Utilities folder / Spacing --> are the easiest way to add some structure to forms.
+[Margin utilities](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Spacing#spacing) are the easiest way to add some structure to forms.
 They provide basic grouping of labels, controls, optional form text, and form validation messaging.
 We recommend sticking to `margin-bottom` utilities, and using a single direction throughout the form for consistency.

 Feel free to build your forms however you like, with `<fieldset>`s, `<div>`s, or nearly any other element.
 ```
 <div class="mb-3">